sipeki/FinalProject/README.md

 * Presistent constant DNS record for the website by implementng route 53.
 * Repackage the front end container rebuild the container with a NGINX image by rebuilding with NG Server
+* Granular security for user account access with groups for specific tasks for team members

 ### Reducing overheads and improve ROI
 To reduce costs and reduce the workload we identified a means of eliminating the management of instances for EKS cluster.